CloudBoost/developers/en/datastorage/files.md

 #Get a File

-To get a File from CloudBoost,you need to query over the CloudTable which has the Object.
+To get a File from CloudBoost,you need to query over the CloudObjects which has a file attached to it.

 ==NodeJS==
 <span class="nodejs-lines" data-query="deletefile">